Pakistan Claim Narrow Lead As Misbah Misses Ton

 Martin Guptill (1 not out) and Brendon McCullum (6 not out) then survived five overs before stumps.

-Day one saw New Zealand win the toss and slump to 160 for six, despite Kane Williamson's 78, but recover to 246 for six thanks to the efforts of Vetori and Young.
+saw New Zealand win the toss and slump to 160 for six, despite Kane Williamson's 78, but recover to 246 for six thanks to the efforts of Vetori and Young.
 Vettori completed his century on the second day before striking late to remove Taufeeq Umar for 70.

 Pakistan lead the two-match series 1-0 following a ten-wicket win in the opening match in Hamilton.